-CANACCORD GENUITY WEALTH MANAGEMENT -AUSTRALIA
+CANACCORD GENUITY WEALTH MANAGEMENT - AUSTRALIA

 In Australia, Canaccord's growing wealth management business now has 12 Investment Advisors located in Melbourne and Sydney.
-The business continues to expand at by 48% during fiscal 2013, to \$451 million.
+The business continues to expand at a meaningful rate, with assets under management increasing by 48% during fiscal 2013, to \$451 million.